 Late payment is a serious problem in the freelancing world.
 A recent survey found that 78% of freelance UK developers and designers had to wait over a month for payment, with 14% of those having never been paid at all*.

 With this in mind, think carefully about the payment terms that you set.
 30-day terms might be the norm, but you don’t need to use them if they don’t suit you.
 Some clients will have their payment regulations that they insist on, however, if you’re setting your own payment due dates then remember that shorter terms (for example seven-day or zero-day) could get you paid much quicker than conventional 30-day terms.

 Anticipate the payment excuses

 Make it as straightforward as possible for clients to pay you by having all the necessary information right there for them on the invoice, including your full bank details if you’re accepting payment via online banking or BACS.
-Some accounting software make getting paid even easier by including immediate payment links on invoices using services like GoCardless or PayPal.
-This means the client can just click to pay you online via their bank account or credit card - meaning pretty much instant payment.
+Some accounting software makes getting paid even easier by including immediate payment links on invoices using services like GoCardless or PayPal.
+It means the client can click to pay you online via their bank account or credit card - meaning pretty much instant payment.